 Why patients with XLH have lower mental health is not well understood, but likely reflects the consequences of bone pain, deformity and reduced mobility and function (24, 25).
 The need to regularly attend multiple clinics that can require considerable time and energy for patients to co-ordinate has been noted as a source of stress, along with a perceived need of some patients to “fight for funding” for off-label drugs or for personal care and mobility (26).
 While recent clinical practice recommendations include the psychologist as part of the multidisciplinary team for managing people with XLH (27, 28), further work is needed to explore the potential impact of pharmacotherapy on these non-skeletal features of XLH across the life course.
 It has been suggested some symptoms could be due to continuing effects of elevated FGF23 (25), the target of burosumab (29).
 Issues around delayed diagnosis, misdiagnosis, cycles of symptom improvement-relapse and lack of definitive prognosis may also contribute to poor mental health (26).

-Given that mutations responsible for XLH are not thought to be predicted by social deprivation or associated lifestyle factors, the finding that people with XLH have worse indices of deprivation suggests that a diagnosis of XLH is associated with downward social mobility, a process of health selection more than social causation (30).
-This is a novel finding with little reported in the literature regarding associations between rare bone diseases and social deprivation and mobility.
+Given that mutations responsible for XLH are not thought to be predicted by social deprivation or associated lifestyle factors, the finding that people with XLH have worse indices of deprivation suggests that a diagnosis of XLH is associated with downward social mobility, a process of health selection, where an individual’s health affect socioeconomic status more than social causation, where an individual’s socioeconomic status affects health (30).
+This is a novel finding with little reported in the literature regarding associations between rare bone diseases and social deprivation and social mobility.
 In cardiovascular studies, health selection has been demonstrated to operate more during childhood with social causation influencing health outcomes in later adulthood (31).
 The inter-generational transmission of XLH is likely to worsen deprivation, but this information was not available in CPRD.
-Higher deprivation scores predict health outcomes in later life relevant to XLH such as fragility fractures (32), oral health (33) as well as psychological heath issues (34) and reduced survival (35).
+Worsening deprivation scores are known to predict health outcomes in later life relevant to XLH such as fragility fractures (32), oral health (33) as well as mental wellbeing (34) and reduced survival (35).
 Understanding that people with XLH are at higher risk of deprivation may influence the design of care pathways by requiring the inclusion of expertise in benefits and other aspects of social care across the life course (36), as well as education (37, 38) and employment (39).

 One of the key strengths of this analysis is the availability of routinely and prospectively collected health data over a median follow-up of approximately 10 years per patient.
 The CPRD GOLD is a large sample of the UK population, previously shown to be representative in terms of age, sex and ethnicity (8, 40).
 The included breadth of data allowed for a detailed and conservative approach to XLH case ascertainment.
 This, in conjunction with a large number of readily available phenotyped conditions (9) within this data resource allowed a comprehensive investigation of comorbid conditions throughout the lifespan of XLH patients in relation to matched non-XLH patients of near identical age, sex and geographic profile.